-The Programme Operator prepares the preliminary ranking lists based on the international experts' evaluation of the proposals that passed the evaluation thresholds.
+The Programme Operator prepares the preliminary ranking list based on the international experts' evaluation of the proposals and evaluation of the pre-proposals during the IdeaLab Workshop.
 Due account is taken of the scores received and of any advice from the experts.
-It will also take account of the available budget, the strategic objectives of the Programme, as well as the overall balance of proposals to be funded.
+It will also take account of the available budget, the strategic objectives of the Programme.
 A suggested grant amount is determined for each of these proposals.

-The Programme Committee reviews the ranked lists of projects.
-The Programme Committee may modify the ranking of the projects in justified cases.
-The justification for modifications will be detailed in the minutes of the meeting of the Programme Committee.
+The Programme Committee reviews the preliminary ranking list.
+The Programme Committee may modify the preliminary ranking of the projects in justified cases.
+The justification for modifications will be decided unanimously and justified in writing by the PC.
 For detailed description of the procedure please refer to the 'Guide for evaluators'.
-The Chair of the Programme Committee submits the minutes and the lists of recommended projects, together with the reserve lists and the lists of rejected project applications and the reason for their rejection to the Programme Operator.
+The Chair of the

+Programme Committee submits the lists of recommended projects, together with the reserve lists and the lists of rejected project applications and the reason for their rejection to the Programme Operator.

-The Programme Operator verifies that the selection process has been conducted in accordance with the Regulation and the Guideline for Research Programmes and that the grant award recommendation of the Programme Committee complies with the rules and objectives of the Programme.
-The Programme Operator then issues individual decisions to award a grant to projects based on the final ranking lists approved by the Programme Committee.
+The Programme Operator verifies that the grant award recommendation of the Programme Committee complies with the rules and objectives of the Programme.
+The Programme Operator then issues individual decisions to award a grant to projects based on the final ranking list approved by the Programme Committee.

-In case the final ranking lists approved by the Programme Committee reveal that a small amount of funding prevents the inclusion of another project onto the funded lists, the Programme Operator may, acting on a proposal from the Programme Committee, apply minor budget cuts uniformly across all projects, not exceeding 3% of the requested budget.
+In case the final ranking list approved by the Programme Committee reveal that a small amount of funding prevents the inclusion of another project onto the funded lists, the Programme Operator may, acting on a proposal from the Programme Committee, apply minor budget cuts uniformly across all projects, not exceeding 3% of the requested budget.